AvianNetwork/Avian/doc/community/README.md

 # Avian - Community Ideas

-“Every new mechanism frees the human mind for more creative adventures and accomplishments” - Life After Google by George Gilder
+**NOTE:** These ideas are originally from the Ravencoin community.

 We’re all in this together.
-There are new capabilities included in the latest Phoenix version (3.2+) of Avian that open up new business opportunities.
+There are new capabilities included in the latest version (4.1+) of Avian that open up new business opportunities.
 Join in and build something.
 This is not an exhaustive list, but just a starting point to fire the imagination.

 ### Anyone with a computer
 * Run a node - open firewall
+* Node rewards?

 ### Developer